DENTAL CROWNS AND DENTAL BRIDGES

 WHAT ARE DENTAL CROWNS?

 A dental crown is a cap that surrounds the tooth.
-EMERGENCY DENTIST OF PORTLAND will typically use a crown to restore a tooth that has been damaged, but they can also be used for cosmetic purposes in order to improve the appearance of a smile.
+EMERGENCY DENTIST BEAVERTON will typically use a crown to restore a tooth that has been damaged, but they can also be used for cosmetic purposes in order to improve the appearance of a smile.
 A crown can be made in three different materials, all-metal, ceramic-on-metal, and all-ceramic.
 Where the crown is located will determine the best material to use.
 For example, front teeth should have an all-ceramic crown, if possible, since it looks the most natural.
 Patients will often use ceramic-on-metal crowns since they look natural but have the durability that only metal can provide.

 A crown (or cap) is a covering that encases the entire tooth surface restoring it to its original shape and size.
 A crown protects and strengthens tooth structure that cannot be restored with fillings or other types of restorations.